roboscienceorg/book/source/Control/Control_Problems.rst

 #.
 Let :math:`r=10`, :math:`L=20`.
 Find the wheel velocities for the
-   differential drive robot following the path described in :numref:`cubicsplineddhw`.
+   differential drive robot following the path described in the previous problem.

 #.
 Drive the DD robot along the following points at uniform speed using a
    cubic spline: (0,0), (1,1), (2,0), (3,-1).
 Plot the points and the